 Damage is caused by the adults and larvae of the rice hispa, Dicladispa armigera.
-Adult beetles scrapes the upper surface of leaf blades leaving only the lower epidermis.
-Eggs are laid inside minute slits on the tender leaves, generally toward the tip.
+Adult beetles scrape the upper surface of leaf blades leaving only the lower layer.
+Eggs are laid inside minute openings on the tender leaves, generally toward the tip.
 The grub is whitish yellow and flattened.
 It feeds inside the leaf tissue by mining along the leaf axis, and subsequently pupates internally.
-The adult beetle is somewhat square-shaped, about 3-5 mm in length and width. it is dark blue or blackish in color with spines all over the body.
+The adult beetle is somewhat square-shaped, about 3-5 mm in length and width.
+It is dark blue or blackish in color with spines all over the body.
 Grassy weeds, heavy fertilization, heavy rains and high relative humidity favor rice hispa infestation.

 The biological control of this pest is still under study.
 The larval parasitoid, Eulophus femoralis, has been introduced in Bangladesh and India and may reduce the hispa problem in these areas.
 The conservation of indigenous natural enemies may also play an important role in the management of this pest.
 For example, there are small wasps that attack the eggs and larvae and a reduviid bug that eats on the adults.
 There are also three fungal pathogens that attack the adults.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-In cases of severe infestation, several chemical formulations containing the following active ingredients could be used to control populations: carbofuran, chlorpyriphos, malathion, triazophos, methyl parathion, fenitrothion, diazinon, fenthoate, monocrotophos, phasalone, endosalfon, and quinolphos.
+In cases of severe infestation, several chemical formulations containing the following active ingredients could be used to control populations: chlorpyriphos, malathion, cypermethrin, fenthoate.